 Ongoing since 2005, the Cook Inlet Beluga Whale Photo-ID Project conducts boat-based and shore-based beluga surveys in Upper and Middle Cook Inlet.
 Using the images they capture, Photo-ID Project researchers identify individual belugas by their natural markings and compile histories of known individuals to enhance our understanding of beluga distribution, habitat use, social structure, and reproduction in Cook Inlet.
 We share the observational data and photographs collected by AKBMP volunteers with the Cook Inlet Beluga Whale Photo-ID Project for inclusion in their Cook Inlet Beluga Sightings Mapper and beluga image catalogue.
 If you would like to photograph the belugas you observe during AKBMP monitoring sessions and submit them to the Photo-ID Project, please review their Image Capture Guidelines.

 If you or your organization is interested in collaborating with us to facilitate citizen science beluga monitoring activities in Cook Inlet, please contact the AKBMP Coordinator.

 Past team members

-Kim Ovitz helped facilitate the launch of the Alaska Beluga Monitoring Partnership in 2019 and was the coordinator until 2020.
+Kim Ovitz spearheaded the creation and launch of the Alaska Beluga Monitoring Partnership in 2019 and was the coordinator until 2020.